mmahesh09/Code2flow/README.md

 # Code2flow
  >" 72% of developers believe visual representations improve debugging efficiency.
 (Stack Overflow Survey)"

+## Overview

-Code2Flow is an intuitive online tool that converts programming code into dynamic flowcharts, making it easier to visualize and understand complex logic structures.
-Supporting Python, C, and Java, Code2Flow helps developers, students, and educators quickly transform their code into clear, interactive diagrams.
+Code2Flow is an intuitive online tool that converts **Python, C, and Java** code into interactive flowcharts, making it easier to visualize complex logic structures.
+Designed for developers, students, and educators, it simplifies code comprehension and debugging by transforming raw code into **clear, structured diagrams**.
+Built using React.js, Mermaid.js, and Material UI, it provides real-time flowchart generation with **dark mode** support and the ability to download diagrams as PNGs.
+Whether for learning, teaching, or documentation, Code2Flow enhances understanding and efficiency.
+Future improvements include AI-powered optimizations and expanded language support for a more robust coding experience. 🚀